-These power supplies are auto-switching capable.
-This feature enables them to automatically sense the input voltage and operate at a 100-120v or 180-240v.
-An amber light will be illuminated on the power supply when the power is off.
-An illuminated green light indicates that the power supply is operating.
+The system utilizes redundant, hot-plug 1680 W power supplies.
+They automatically sense the input voltage between 100v to 240v, and operate at that voltage.
+An amber light on the power supply is illuminated when the power is switched off.
+An green light indicates that the power supply is operating.